 To begin with, Mel uses his power to undermine his new boss by stealing her ideas for ad campaigns and to do even better with the ladies, reacting to the exact desires of a coffee shop girl (Marisa Tomei) he takes to bed.
 But before long all this unwanted female input has roused his softer side, and that's where the movie starts going down hill.

 It's still funny when Mel starts giving boyfriend advice to tittering gaggles of coworkers around the water cooler.
 Watching him channel-surf past sports and stop on Martha Stewart while eating a rice cake gets hearty laughs too.
 But when the movie gets heavy-handed about how he's becoming a better person, all the comedy disappears and what's left is swimming in mawkishness and bogus sentimentality.

-Where the movie really takes a turn for the worst is in the last act when Gibson reads the mind of a mousy intern, realizes she's going to commit suicide, and instead of making an effort to reach out to her then and there, waits until rescuing her -- just in the nick of time -- can be used as part of the picture's climax.
+Where the movie really takes a turn for the worst is in the last act when Gibson reads the mind of a mousy intern, realizes she's going to commit suicide.
+Instead of making an effort to reach out to her then and there, he waits until a just-in-the-nick-of-time rescue can be used as part of the picture's climax.

 Of course, it's his romance with Hunt that is the centerpiece of "What Women Want," and the idea behind it is a good one: He falls for her because she almost always says what she thinks (i.e., he doesn't have to read her mind).
 Yet, despite the fact that both are fine actors, there just doesn't seem to be much chemistry between them.